pure-data/pure-data/doc/1.manual/pdmanual.md

 to know the delay before playing it.
-So, in the loop, we peel off the first remaining object to play and inspect the time difference between it and the previous one, using this value to set the delay, but also storing the pointer in the lower "pointer" and "pack" objects.
+So, in the loop, we peel off the first remaining object to play and inspect the time difference between it and the previous one, using this value to set the delay, but also storing the pointer in the lower `pointer` and `pack` objects.

-The time difference needed to set the delay object is obtained using the "get template-toplevel x" object.
-(This is converted to incremental time ("-"), corrected for tempo, and fed to the delay.)
-Pd provides the "get" and "set" objects for reading and writing values from data structures.
-The two "get" objects shown here obtain the "x" and "voiceno" fields of the current object.
+The time difference needed to set the delay object is obtained using the `get template-toplevel x` object.
+(This is converted to incremental time (`-`), corrected for tempo, and fed to the delay.)
+Pd provides the `get` and `set` objects for reading and writing values from data structures.
+The two `get` objects shown here obtain the "x" and "voiceno" fields of the current object.
-The template name (template-toplevel) is supplied to the "get" objects so that they can look up the offset of the necessary field(s) in advance, for greater run-time efficiency.
+The template name (template-toplevel) is supplied to the `get` objects so that they can look up the offset of the necessary field(s) in advance, for greater runtime efficiency.

-Once the delay has expired, the object's pointer is recalled (the lower "pointer" object), and the voice number is recalled.
+Once the delay has expired, the object's pointer is recalled (the lower `pointer` object), and the voice number is recalled.
 This is packed with the pointer itself and routed, so that the pointer goes to the appropriate voice.
-The voice number is shown as the color of the frequency trace in "999" units (first digit red, second green, third blue) and the "route" is arbitrarily set up to select among the six primary and secondary colors plus black.
+The voice number is shown as the color of the frequency trace in "999" units (first digit red, second green, third blue) and the `route` is arbitrarily set up to select among the six primary and secondary colors plus black.

-The details of extracting the pitch and dynamic breakpoints from the arrays defined in the template are managed in the "voice" abstraction.
-The "voice" abstraction receives a pointer to a given object and manages the sequencing of the arrays; so it contains two sequencers itself.
+The details of extracting the pitch and dynamic breakpoints from the arrays defined in the template are managed in the `voice` abstraction.
+The `voice` abstraction receives a pointer to a given object and manages the sequencing of the arrays; so it contains two sequencers itself.
 The nesting of the overall structure of the sequencer patch mirrors the nesting of the original data